technoyoda/technoyoda.github.io/_posts/2025-08-06-ai-is-the-user.md

 Personally, I am a stickler for version control since I started working on open source software (it makes [complete sense why linus built something like git when working with opensource software](https://youtu.be/4XpnKHJAok8?t=1027)).
 My biggest pet peeve is when people are not intentional about their commits.
 A commit message like `updated buggy_file.py` or things like `fix: bug in foo module` gets me really triggered.
 Secretly I am fucking judging them thinking "bro, 1 year later when I blame that line of code, I will have absolutely no understanding of **WHY** someone made a certain change".
 Now don't get me wrong.
 I dont care if the context is not in the message but in the PRs related to it but there needs to be some paper-trail that I can dig up without tapping people's shoulders.

 Now imagine having a coworker who gives no fucks about the preservation of history.
 Who shamelessly moves files around all the time making history really hard to keep track of.
 A coworker, who on a whim starts refactoring the code base.
 A coworker who writes code in a way where a "addition" only diff becomes a diff with mixed additions and removals.
 A coworker who won't remember why they made a certain change when prompted.
 This is the current state of AI "Agents" who type code.
 Many people have told me that you need to just add these things to the prompt but its not enough.
 And trust me I have tried.
 And it doesnt work most of the time.
 It's same as trying to [make these things stop using em-dashes](https://x.com/chipro/status/1952131790061326593).
-No matter how much you try (even with prompting), these things don't budge on how they want to do things (some call this an alignment problem but as a user I don't care what problem it's called.
-I want it to do my thing in the fewest possible steps).
+No matter how much you try (even with prompting), these things won't change their style of doing things (some call this an alignment problem).
 The models do write great code!
-They write like a decently smart programmer when prompted concisely and accurately (with enough context) but they don't have the foresight of someone who writes code like art (I hate equating using titles like "Staff Engineer" to make a point 🤮.
+They write like a decently smart programmer when prompted concisely and accurately (with enough context) but they don't have the foresight of someone who writes code with intention (I hate equating using titles like "Staff Engineer" here to make a point 🤮.
 Most titles are there to placate one's ego, not qualify one's capability).

 ### Dependency Hell